What happened at Cannae?

 Cannae is as famous for Hannibal’s tactics as it is for the role it played in Roman history.
 Not only did Hannibal inflict a defeat on the Roman Republic in a manner unrepeated for over a century until the lesser-known Battle of Arausio, the battle has acquired a significant reputation in military history.

-READ: What is the role of the wealthy in society?
+READ: What is the benefit of DynamoDB?

 What was Varro’s role in the Battle of Cannae?